Zion National Park Weekend Itinerary (Two Days)

 • Rated Hard on AllTrails

-• The Scout Lookout is where one finds themselves before they start on the final ascent up Angels Landing.
+• The Scout Lookout is where one finds themselves before the final ascent up Angels Landing, one of the park's most popular trails.
 This challenging hike still has amazing views of the canyon with a lot less of the clinging to the side of the mountain for dear life sections of trail.
-Plus, you still get to take a turn up the infamous zig-zagging section of trail known as Walters Wiggles.
+Plus, you still get to take a turn up the infamous steep switchback section of trail known as Walters Wiggles.

 The Narrows, Zion National Park - a young man standing in the river with a black jacket surrounded by red sandstone canyon walls